MasterMedo/bible-relationships/README.md

 If you have read the bible some things might come out to you as odd straight away.
 For example, when I was executing the queries in the first part of the article I noticed that *Benjamin* was the son of *Joseph* and *Rachel*, but I know that can't be right since *Joseph* is the brother of *Benjamin*.
 Also, I have noticed that *Nahshon_1* and *Nahshon_2* must be the same person as there was no clear bloodline from *Adam* to *David*!
+In general for these kinds of observations you will usually need someone who is an expert in the field.
+These methods won't work well if the number of entries is too big.
+In those cases you'll have to accept small discrepancies between the data and the truth.